Mobius1/Selectable/README.md

 	tolerance: "touch",

 	/**
-	 * Recalculate coords of selectees on selection.
+	 * Recalculate coords of the items.
 Disable if you have a shit-ton of items.
 	 * @type {boolean}
 	 */
 	autoRefresh: true,